 Teacher: Right!
 And expanded form shows us the value of each digit, right?
 (Points to the expanded form for 234).
 Alright, now I’m going to write 234 in expanded notation.
 I want you to talk to your partner and see if you can figure out what expanded notation is and how it’s different from expanded form.
 (Teacher writes 234 = (2 x 100) + (3 x 10) + (4 x 1) on the board and gives the students time to talk) So?
-Who think they can explain what expanded notation is?
+Who thinks they can explain what expanded notation is?

 Jamie: It’s writing the value of each digit using multiplication.
-It’s kind like expanded form because 2 x 100 is 200 and that’s what we wrote in expanded form.
+It’s kind of like expanded form because 2 x 100 is 200 and that’s what we wrote in expanded form.